Why can't a target behind my Network Load Balancer connect to its own Network Load Balancer?

 When the target of an internal Network Load Balancer establishes a TCP connection to its own Network Load Balancer, the target can get routed to itself.

 Network Load Balancers preserve the source IP, so both the source and destination of the arriving packet are the private IP address of the target.
-Then, the host operating system sees the packet as invalid and fails to send response traffic, which causes the connection to fail.
+Then, the host operating system sees the packet as not valid so it doesn't send response traffic, and the connection fails.

 Note: This connection failure happens only when the source and the target are the same.
 As a result, the connection issues happen intermittently, depending on the number of targets available to the Network Load Balancer.

-If your application needs the IP addresses of the clients, enable Proxy Protocol support and access the client IP addresses from the Proxy Protocol header.
+If your application needs the IP addresses of the clients, activate proxy protocol support and access the client IP addresses from the proxy protocol header.